 While Dalio is agnostic about the stock market, the Golden Butterfly skews toward prosperity.
 And for a good reason.
 Over time, there have been more times of economic growth than times of decline and recession.

-We want our retirement to not only earn us money but help make sure we have a world worth retiring in.
+We want our retirement to earn us money and help ensure we have a world worth retiring in.
 Not coincidentally, the SRI Large Cap fund outperforms VTI.

-During backtesting, Golden Butterfly’s performance against a 100% stock market portfolio over the last 43 years found that GB had almost the same long-term real compound annual growth rate, but with 60% less volatility.
+During backtesting, Golden Butterfly’s performance against a 100% stock market portfolio over the last 43 years found that GB had almost the same long-term real compound annual growth rate but with 60% less volatility.

 Not only was the Golden Butterfly great for accumulation overall timeframes, but it was also vastly superior in retirement with 40-year Safe and Perpetual withdrawal rates nearly 2%(!) higher than the stock market equivalent.

-Is your retirement plan to use the 4% rule?
+As a retiree, do you plan to use the 4% rule?
 The 4% rule states that if you only withdraw 4% of your invested money each year to live on, your money will not run out for at least 30 years.

 We Haven’t Been Holding Out

 We haven’t answered because he wasn’t sure!
-He has so much money sitting in an opportunity fund making jack interest because he hadn’t yet decided what to do.
+He has so much money sitting in an opportunity fund, making jack interest because he hadn’t yet decided what to do.

-If you’ve listened for any length of time, you know Andrew is a big Ray Dalio fan and for a good reason.
+If you’ve listened for any length of time, you know Andrew is a big Ray Dalio fan, and for a good reason.
 The guy has some of the highest returns in the business.

 But that’s the plan.
 While we are expecting a recession, the historical data doesn’t lie.
 Our economy experiences more periods of economic growth than periods of recession.

-Philoso Rapper: A Belgium Style Ale.
+Philoso Rapper: A Belgium-Style Ale.